4 STRETCHES YOU SHOULD DO EVERY MORNING!

-- They don’t have a lot of time to do them.
+- They don’t have a lot of time in their morning routine to do them.

 I’ll help you fix both of those things, and what I am going to show you will help you feel totally different tomorrow morning.
 I promise you.

-The best part is… it will only take you a couple of minutes!
+The best part is… these morning stretching exercises will only take you a couple of minutes!

-You may not realize this, but while we sleep we are inadvertently reinforcing the tightness that we’ve developed from the day before.
+You may not realize this, but while we sleep we are inadvertently reinforcing the muscle tension and tightness that we’ve developed from the day before.

 Especially if we worked out that day, we tend to heal and shorten overnight.
-Then we wake up stiff, which leaves us in an unfavorable position for our next workout.
+Then we wake up with tight muscles, which leaves us in an unfavorable position for our next workout.

-I’ll show you an easy way to fix this that hardly takes up any time at all!
+I’ll show you an easy way to fix this with a morning routine that hardly takes up any time at all!

-Before we start with the stretches, let’s take a look at the ways a few common sleeping positions can get us into trouble!
+Before we start with the stretching routine, let’s take a look at the ways a few common sleeping positions can get us into trouble!